 The preferred embodiment of this invention is a multifunction, interactive facsimile transmission system which is integrated into a switched telephone distribution network, 50 where "network" is taken broadly to mean the entire system required to complete a communication from an originator to an answerer.
-This embodiment provides a comprehensive computerized fax message management system based on automated fax Store And Forward Facilities (SAFF) embed-55 ded in the network.
+This embodiment provides a comprehensive computerized fax message management system based on automated fax Store And Forward Facilities (SAFF) embedded in the network.
 This system requires no modifications to existing facsimile machines, but rather, relies on the network to provide the enhanced services.

-The system contains several components which actually transmit the fax messages and related information, provide written fax reports to users about the status of messages within the system, allow user intervention in the sequence of automatic actions of the system, provide an accounting of services rendered for both the customer and the telephone company, and control and supervise all of these activities.

-In the preferred embodiment, it is presumed that the SAFF's are placed at the interface between the local telephone delivery system and the long-distance delivery system, as indicated in FIGS. 1 and 2.
+The system contains several components which actually transmit the fax messages and related information, provide 60 written fax reports to users about the status of messages within the system, allow user intervention in the sequence of automatic actions of the system, provide an accounting of services rendered for both the customer and the telephone company, and control and supervise all of these activities.
+65 phone delivery system and the long-distance delivery system, as indicated in FIGS. 1 and 2.
 In this setting, the SAFF system can be controlled and its services offered by either one.
 However, it is obvious that useful systems can be constructed where the SAFF exists as close to the user as a component of his or her own in-house telephone system (such as a PBX or Centrex) or as remotely as a single, independent, stand-alone SAFF serving a wide geographical area.
-It is also obvious that commercially viable systems can 10 be constructed which provide subsets of the features of the preferred embodiment.
+It is also obvious that commercially viable systems can be constructed which provide subsets of the features of the preferred embodiment.
 The choice of site/control setting and service features might be driven by any number of economic, market, or legal considerations, which would militate toward offering the system at an alternate location in the network, or in a "stripped down" form.